 That covers the three security practices that you can apply to your Heroku application.
 I hope this article gave you some insight into ways you can start to lock down your Heroku application.

 Because you’re using a PaaS, you do have less responsibility—but that doesn’t mean you should reduce your security diligence.
-You still need to actively focus on ensuring that your applications are built with security in mind.
+You still need to actively focus on ensuring that you build applications with security in mind.
 If we do our security right, we can sleep easy knowing that our application, data, and users are safe.